kohei-us/ixion/doc/python/document.rst

       besides the main thread.
 Set this to 0 if you want the calculation to be performed on the main thread only.
 The value of 0 is assumed if this value is not specified.

-.. attribute:: Document.sheet_names

-   A read-only attribute that provides a tuple of the names of the sheets that belong to the document.
-The order of the sheet names signifies the order of the sheets in the document.